Archetipo95/Animals/README.md

 **-Martin**

 thanks to:
-Bootstrap (css framework)
+Bootstrap (css framework) and
-dij8 creator (http://www.dynamicdrive.com for the coursore script)
+dij8 creator of the cursore script (http://www.dynamicdrive.com)